sandstrand/tunics-gfxdev/README.md

   * template_tileset_tiles
   * template_tileset_palettes

-is describe in the wiki: http://z.legofarmen.se
+is described in the wiki: http://z.legofarmen.se